1629 K Street NW #300

 RepDigger.com is an automated review generation website.
 It is open to accepting reports and complaints from its users.
-With these reports, it creates reviews for different categories of entities.
+These reports create reviews for different categories of entities.

 RepDigger.com took on the advantage presented by the jet age – business.
 Well, if you did not see that, they did.

-The jet age came with its own array of tendencies – both good and bad.
+The jet age came with an array of excellent and destructive tendencies.

-It practically made working easier and more organized.
+It practically made working more accessible and more organized.
 Unlike before, you need not be physically present to carry out transactions.

 Table of Contents

 Businesses now flourish due to the advantages of the internet.
 Facebook, Google, Amazon, eBay, and all.
 Little wonder, about 62% of the world’s population use the internet, according to a report by Internet World Stats in June 2019.

 With this business expansion came internet fraud.
 The internet brought in their thousands and millions what the casinos and bars had in their hundreds.